 We are also exposed to the risk that servicers might fail to service loans in accordance with our contractual requirements, resulting in increased credit losses.
-For example, our servicers have an active role in our loss mitigation efforts, including under the MHA Program, and therefore, we have exposure to them to the extent a decline in their performance results in a failure to realize the anticipated benefits of our loss mitigation plans.
+For example, our servicers have an active role in our loss mitigation efforts and therefore we have exposure to them to the extent a decline in their performance results in a failure to realize the anticipated benefits of our loss mitigation plans.
 Since we do not have our own servicing operation, if our servicers lack appropriate controls, experience a failure in their controls, or experience an operating disruption in their ability to service loans, our business and financial results could be adversely affected.